 I started at the help desk.
 Moved through systems engineering and network security, then into the SOC.
 I love all of it.
-Working alerts, hunting through telemetry for things that tools miss, writing detection rules that actually catch real threats.
-I'm not trying to pick one lane.
-Threat hunting, detection engineering, SOC operations, they all feed each other and I want to be good at all of them.
+Working alerts, hunting through telemetry for things that automated tools miss, handling incidents from first alert to resolution.
+Threat hunting and incident handling feed each other and I want to be good at both.

 At Red Canary I hunted full time across major EDR platforms.
 Found a threat actor with a 2-month undetected VPN compromise running AD brute force.
-Identified FIDO downgrade attacks in Entra ID, malicious LNK files pointing to C2, and infostealers like Chihuahua Stealer.
+Identified malicious LNK files pointing to C2 and infostealers like Chihuahua Stealer.
 I got to take real hunts and work with the detection engineering team to convert them into production rules.

 I'm not a developer by background, but I've gotten hands-on building the tools our team needs.
 I like solving problems and I like building things that make security operations better.